Yosemike/distillinstitute/_pages/learn.md

 - Personal finance
 - Health and fitness

-If you’re serious about improving your life beyond just reading motivational tweets, I welcome you to join us at City of Gold.
+If you’re serious about improving your life, I welcome you to join us at City of Gold.

-When you join the City of Gold as a citizen:
+When you join the City of Gold:
-- You get access to all the Magnates (experts), you can ask them questions, attend their lessons, discuss with all the citizens trying to perfect the skill
+- You get access to all the Magnates (experts): you can ask them questions, attend their lessons, discuss with all the citizens trying to perfect the skill
 - You get to see all the past exchanges on every Magnate channels
 - You are eligible for regular prizes, promotions, and giveaways
 - You are eligible to affiliate for the Citizenship

 Click here to join the City of Gold and learn your way to freedom.

 The starting price costs less than 2 cups of coffee.
+I share tools and tricks on writing in the City of Gold weekly.

 > [Join The City of Gold now!](https://gumroad.com/a/92796019)

-# Who is a Magnate?
+# Who is a Magnate and what can they teach you?

 ## Money Making
 **Mikey** (Founder of City of Gold)